fathym-it/forestry-11ty-jamcart/src/products/raspberry-pi-model-4-b-quad-core-wifi-bluetooth.md

   capability (via a separate PoE HAT add-on).
 The dual-band wireless LAN and Bluetooth have modular compliance certification, allowing the board to be designed into end products with significantly reduced compliance testing, improving both cost and time to market.
-Operating temperature: 0 – 50 degrees C ambient.'
+Operating temperature: 0 – 50 degrees C ambient..'
 image: "/uploads/rpimodel4b.jpg"

 ---